RudovEgor/RudovEgor/README.md

 ---

-- 🌱 I’m currently learning **Frameworks and others programming language**
+- 🌱 I’m currently learning **.NET, HTML, CSS and others programming language**

 - 👯 I’m looking to collaborate in the **friendly and good project**